Hexrays/SXSW-2016_Notes/Desiging Happiness/readme.md

 Relationship matters

-Surprise and delight, dreamweaver, walk away with a memory
+Surprise and delight, dream weaver, walk away with a memory

-Contrast- once it becomes the norm it no longer stand sout
+Contrast- once it becomes the norm it no longer stands out

 no other place where you are going to have that experience